ds4dm/ZERO/docs/support_files/LCP.rst

 Solving
 ==========

-This problem can be solved either using big-M based disjunctive formulation with the value of the @p bigM can also be chosen.
+This problem can be solved either with a MIP, a MINLP, or with PATH (:cpp:enum:`Data::LCP::Algorithms`).
+You refer :cpp:func:`MathOpt::LCP::solve` for various solution method.
-But a more preferred means of solving is by using SOS1 constraints, or indicator constraints.
-Use the former option, only if you are very confident of  your choice of a small value of ``bigM``

 .. code-block:: c

- // Solve using bigM constraints lcp.useIndicators = false;
- lcp.bigM = 1e5;
- auto bigMModel = lcp.LCPasMIP(true);

- // Solve using indicator constraints lcp.useIndicators = true;
+ // Solve using PATH
+ arma::vec x;
+ arma::vec z;
- auto indModel = lcp.LCPasMIP(true);
+ auto indModel = lcp.solve(Data::LCP::Algorithms::PATH,x,z,-1,1);

-Both ``bigMModel`` and ``indModel`` are :py:func:`std::unique_ptr`  to ``GRBModel`` objects.
-So all native gurobi operations can be performed on these objects.
 This LCP as multiple solutions.
 In fact the solution set can be parameterized as below.

 .. math::